kwaldenphd/football-exhibits/README.md

 **Step #2: Start preliminary research, using key University Archives collections as a starting point:**

-Dig into the game program itself
+For the game programs that have been digitized, a good first step is to dig into the game program itself.

 Then fold in other University Archives sources
 - [Digest of University Archives digital collections](https://github.com/kwaldenphd/football-exhibits/blob/main/archive-resources.md)